joshbeard/resume/README.md

 ## Summary

-Hands-on engineering manager and platform engineer who leads strategy and architecture for the platforms, services, and tools that support engineering teams.
-I guide platform and DevOps initiatives across software delivery and developer experience, with a current focus on a managed AI platform and AI harness: MCP integrations, custom agent skills and tools, and agentic workflows grounded in deterministic systems.
-I stay close to implementation, translating strategy into useful capabilities while reducing operational toil.
+Hands-on engineering manager and platform engineer.
+I lead strategy and architecture for the platform and tools that engineers and business users rely on to ship software, including with AI.
+I extend proven platform fundamentals rather than replacing them, so people and their AI agents get the same paved paths, guardrails, and auditability a regulated bank requires.
+I stay close to implementation.

 ## Experience